joneit/synonomous/README.md

 ```

 #### Decorating with a property of an element
-When elements are objects rather than string primitives, you can specify which property of such objects to make synonyms of with the overload `decorateArray(list: (string|object)[], propName: (string|array) = 'name')`:
+When elements are objects rather than string primitives, you can specify which property of such objects to make synonyms of with the overload `decorateArray(list: (string|object)[], propPath: (string|array) = this.propPath)`:
 ```js
 var decorator = new Synonymous;
 var list = [